flipbase/docs/api/README.md

 The `User API` enables you to manage a user profile and the associated organizations.

-The `Members API` enables you to manage add and remove users as members of an existing organization.
+The `Members API` enables you to manage, add and remove users as members of an existing organization.

 No matter which implementation path you choose, you always need to have a `recorder_id` and `player_id` before you implement the recorder and player applications.